-Saving money is a skill that Americans can improve upon today.
-Half of Americans did not set money aside for retirement and no more than a few hundred dollars are in the savings accounts of 35 percent of American adults.
+Saving money is a skill that many Americans can improve upon today.
+Nearly half of Americans did not set money aside for retirement, and no more than a few hundred dollars are in the savings accounts of 35 percent of American adults.

-Less than 20 percent of American have more than $10,000 saved up as an emergency fund.
+Less than 20 percent of Americans have more than $10,000 saved up as an emergency fund.

 Learning about the fundamentals of personal finance can keep adults from falling into financial traps.